 8. The Sun

 Now that the weather is warming up, remember not to walk your dog during the midday sun.
-It’s easy for dogs to get overheated, so to avoid your pup suffering from dehydration and exhaustion, it’s advised that you walk your dog early in the morning/ late in the afternoon – ideally in the shade on super warm days.
+It’s easy for dogs to get overheated, so to avoid your pup suffering from dehydration and exhaustion, it’s best to take them on their holiday walkies either early in the morning, or late in the afternoon – ideally in the shade on super warm days.